trivedip/KinectDataRecorder/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+Hit the record button in the UI, the data will be stored in C:/temp/

 <!-- ROADMAP -->
 ## Roadmap

 This project is concluded and is no longer in development.
+The V1 was released in 2015 (check KinectDataRecorderV1 branch).
+V2 was release in 2021, it includes UI overhaul, accessibility improvements and performance improvements.